 Fowler earned a B.A. in political science from the University of California, Berkeley, and a master’s degree in public management from the California State University, Sacramento.
 Also, he is a member of the National State Auditors Association.

-Christopher Carlson is the Vice President–Employer on the NACE Board of Directors in 2017-18.
+Christopher Carlson is the President–Elect on the NACE Board of Directors in 2018-19.

 Carlson is director of talent acquisition and diversity for the Tennessee Valley Authority (TVA), where he leads a team of professionals focused on delivering best-in-class recruitment and diversity solutions.
 Prior to TVA, he was senior manager of talent acquisition for Booz Allen Hamilton.
 He has also held a number of recruiting and consulting roles within the consulting, entertainment, and non-for-profit industries.